hazaveh/mySQLtoes/README.md

  3. execute run.php in command line.

-I'll be adding more functionalities such as custom mapping and ... to it in near future if I can manage my time.
+I'll be adding more functions such as custom mapping and ... to it in near future if I can manage my time.

 I hope it can be helpful for some of you ;)
 Mahdi